What Is It REALLY Like Being a Nurse Anesthetist?

-While that’s generally true, it can be helpful to weigh what’s actually at stake during those hours of monitoring.
 When put under anesthesia, patients’ lives are quite literally in the hands of the anesthesiologist—if something goes wrong, they’re often one of the first to know and must act both accordingly and quickly.

 Angelis explains that while CRNAs work closely with physicians, their input carries a lot of weight and responsibility in these situations.
 “Although my personality is laid back, at work I know where all of my equipment and drugs are and can respond to an emergency or a change in patient status instantly,” he says.
 This ability to think and work under pressure is vital.